Étienne Mignot de Montigny

 Étienne Mignot de Montigny (15 December 1714, in Paris – 6 May 1782) was a French engineer and geographer.

-In the 1730s, he conducted research of textile industries in England, Switzerland and France.
-Subsequently, he was named a commissioner of the Ministry of Commerce.
+He studied the textile industries in England, Switzerland, and France in the 1730s.
+He was then appointed a commissioner in the Ministry of Commerce.
 He was responsible for making improvements to industry and commerce through the application of new inventions and machinery.
 From 1758 to 1782 he was a member of the Académie Royale des Sciences.
 He was also an associate of the Prussian Academy of Sciences.

 With César-François Cassini de Thury and Charles Étienne Louis Camus, he published the Carte de la France.